-We live in a world where people are very cautious about how they spend their money and they are very quick to object that “your price is too high”.
-So you tend to wonder if you are selling value or price.
+We live in a world where people are very cautious about how they spend their money, and they are swift to object that “your price is too high”.
+So you wonder if you are selling value or price.

-This desire for rock bottom prices is the reason why there will always be a company that will try to sell their product or service at a lower rate than their competitors.
+This desire for rock-bottom prices is the reason there will always be a company that will try to sell their product or service at a lower rate than their competitors.

 But as business owners, we have to ask ourselves: am I selling value or price?
-This is something we need to think about.
+It is something we need to consider.

-Rather than focusing on price, we need to focus on maximizing the perceived value and make sure that customers understand that it’s not just the product or service they are buying.
+Rather than focusing on price, we need to focus on maximising the perceived value.
+Make sure that customers understand that it’s not just the product or service they are buying.

-Despite your best efforts, there will always be some customers who are not going to be easily convinced.
+Despite your best efforts, you will not convince some customers.
 So what are you going to do when your potential customer says “No”?

-At this point, you need to realize that they have a choice and if they choose to reject your product or service, that is not a rejection of you as a person.
+You need to realise that they have a choice and if they reject your product or service, that is not a rejection of you as a person.